paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-02-26-responsive_summit.md

 Whilst this proposal provides much needed scope for improving the scalability around image content, I'm not sure if it's a little over engineered.
 Would the reintroduction of the `lowsrc` attribute be simpler, and therefore see swifter adoption from browser vendors?
 Furthermore, are there not other solutions we can find that don't rely on new markup?

-## Going Further with File Formats
+## Going further with file formats

 I wonder if the solution actually lies in file formats.
 This is something I touched upon briefly in [my last post][7], where I mentioned the much unloved JPEG 2000 format.
 Researching a little further, I discovered a number of other proposed formats, all of which could prove useful as we strive to build a responsive web:

   * **[JPEG 2000][8]**, intended to replace the older JPEG format, was introduced by the JPEG committee in 2000.
 This format generates higher quality images compared to standard JPEGs *and* produces smaller file sizes.
 Features include multiple resolution representation, progressive transmission, lossy and lossless compression and support for transparency mapping.
 Unfortunately, it's not widely supported by browsers.